scylladb/scylladb/docs/operating-scylla/admin.rst

    * - listen_address
      - Address Scylla listens for connections from other nodes.
 See storage_port and ssl_storage_ports.
    * - rpc_address
-     - Address on which Scylla is going to expect Thrift and CQL client connections.
+     - Address on which Scylla is going to expect CQL client connections.
 See rpc_port, native_transport_port and native_transport_port_ssl in the :ref:`Networking <cqlsh-networking>` parameters.
    * - broadcast_address
      - Address that is broadcasted to tell other Scylla nodes to connect to.
 Related to listen_address above.
    * - broadcast_rpc_address